unitaryfoundation/jeff/.github/PULL_REQUEST_TEMPLATE.md

   --  * `chore:` for changes that don't fit in any of the above categories -- The last two categories will not be included in the changelog.
   --
-  -- If your PR includes a breaking change, please add a `!` after the type -- and include a `BREAKING CHANGE:` line in the body of the PR describing -- the necessary changes for users to update their code.
+  -- If your PR is a change to a library and it includes a breaking change, -- please add a `!` after the type (e.g. `feat!: New breaking feature`) -- and include a `BREAKING CHANGE:` line in the body of the PR describing -- the necessary changes for users to update their code.
   --